Noncompliance - Curing a Sanction

 - Mail two (2) copies of the WTW 29 to the client (one to sign and return and the other to keep for their records), including a self-addressed stamped envelope.
 The WTW 29 may be signed via DocuSign.

-Note: The client must sign and return the plan to the county, postmarked or DocuSigned no later than the date indicated on the WTW 29 (10 calendar days from the “informing date” noted above) and participate as instructed by the county over the telephone and/or as noted on the WTW 29, or the cash aid remains lowered until he or she recontacts the county to start and complete the curing process.
+Note: The client must sign and return the plan to the county, postmarked or DocuSigned no later than the date indicated on the WTW 29 (10 calendar days from the “informing date” noted above) and participate as instructed by the county over the telephone and/or as noted on the WTW 29, or the cash aid remains reduced until they contact the county to restart and complete the curing process.

 - Receive the signed WTW 29 from the client.